Return to Campus

 All persons are instructed not to travel to Massachusetts if they are displaying symptoms of COVID-19.
 Once a student and his/her family (if they are accompanying them) have quarantined and can get to campus via private transportation (continuing to adhere to quarantine guidelines) there is no further quarantine required once they arrive on campus.

-Students should be tested for SARS-CoV-2, the virus that causes COVID-19, 3-7 days prior to coming to campus and bring documentation of a negative PCR test result upon arrival at school.
+Students should be tested for SARS-CoV-2, the virus that causes COVID-19, three to seven days prior to coming to campus and bring documentation of a negative PCR test result upon arrival at school.
 It is best to start by requesting an order from your child’s primary care physician.
 Be sure that the provider knows that you are planning to have your child attend school with other students who live in a congregate residential setting.
 This test is a requirement of the school before your child can come to campus.
 There are urgent care centers in our area which also offer tests: https://www.afcurgentcaremarlborough.com https://www.cvs.com/minuteclinic/covid-19-testing

 This test locator map sponsored by our state may be helpful in finding convenient option: https://memamaps.maps.arcgis.com/apps/webappviewer/index.html?id=eba3f0395451430b9f631cb095febf13